Bob Flanagan (performance artist)

-Bob Flanagan (December 26, 1952 – January 4, 1996) was an American performance artist and writer known for his work on sadomasochism and lifelong struggle with cystic fibrosis.
+Bob Flanagan (December 26, 1952 – January 4, 1996) was an American performance artist and writer known for his work on sadomasochism and living with cystic fibrosis.

-Biography

 Early life

-Flanagan was born in New York City on December 26, 1952 and grew up in Costa Mesa, California, with his mother, Kathy; father, Robert; brothers John and Tim; and sister, Patricia.
+Flanagan was born in New York City on December 26, 1952, and grew up in Costa Mesa, California, with his mother, Kathy; father, Robert; brothers John and Tim; and sister, Patricia.
 In childhood, Flanagan was diagnosed with cystic fibrosis.
-His sister, Patricia, died at age 21 of the same illness, which also claimed the life of second sister, who died soon after birth.
+His sister, Patricia, died at age 21 of the same illness, which also claimed the life of his second sister, who died soon after birth.
 At age 14, in 1967, Flanagan was named the first poster child for the North Orange County chapter of the National Cystic Fibrosis Research Foundation.

 Flanagan graduated from Costa Mesa High School, and studied literature at California State University, Long Beach and the University of California, Irvine.
 He moved to Los Angeles in 1976.